johschmidt42/PyTorch-Object-Detection-Faster-RCNN-Tutorial/README.md

 - Visualization software: Custom code with the image-viewer [Napari](https://napari.org/)
 - [OPTIONAL] Experiment tracking software/logging module: [Neptune](https://neptune.ai/)

-If you want to use [Neptune](https://neptune.ai/) for your own experiments, add the `NEPTUNE` environment variable to your system.
-Otherwise, deactivate it in the scripts.
+If you want to use [Neptune](https://neptune.ai/) for your own experiments, add the API-Key to the `NEPTUNE` variable in the [.env](.env) file.
+Otherwise, TODO: add instructions on how to remove Neptune from the code.

+TODO: Show how to make a test run

 ## Dataset